Welcome to today's edition of the Rush 24-7 podcast.

 Look, folks, here's the bottom line.

-The Hezbos are not going to disarm, and we are now even acknowledging it with uh the Secretary of State's statement.
+The Hezbos are not going to disarm, and we are now even acknowledging it with the Secretary of State's statement.

-They aren't uh there aren't enough international forces to send in there fast enough to stop the Hezbos from backfilling into the area.
+There aren't enough international forces to send in there fast enough to stop the Hezbos from backfilling into the area.

-There isn't enough uh counterweight to all the money from Iran and aid from Iran that's going in.
+There isn't enough counterweight to all the money from Iran and aid from Iran that's going in.

 They are all livid over the way this war was prosecuted by their government.

-Well, that's that's cool.
+Well, that's cool.

 You don't need a commission to figure out what went wrong.

-Uh it's very simple.
+It's very simple.

 The generals were not listened to.

-The Prime Minister didn't have the guts to pull the trigger and go all the way.
+The prime minister didn't have the guts to pull the trigger and go all the way.

-I'm convinced he had the full pledge of support from this administration and this country to do what he had to do, just wouldn't pull a trigger and do it.
+I'm convinced he had the full pledge of support from this administration and this country to do what he had to do.

-I mean, when you start dropping leaflets uh and and warning people and so forth, uh that that's that's an indication of change that we might think, well, how sweet, how nice, how how compassionate and so forth.
+I mean, when you start dropping leaflets and warning people and so forth, that's an indication of change.

-I hope they understand, I hope they don't blame us, and you lose sight of the objective.
+And you lose sight of the objective.

-My gosh, fundamentally don't understand this enemy, And it's sad to see some on our side speak so absurdly about their hopes for what a bunch of terrorists would do.
+And it's sad to see some on our side speak so absurdly about their hopes for what a bunch of terrorists would do.

 We are dealing with terrorists.

-So I'm I maybe I'm just I remain alone, Wolf here as I say, I believed all that was said about this and what we intended to do, and I and I still say it's gonna happen at some point.
+So I'm, I, maybe I'm just, I remain a lone wolf here as I say I believed all that was said about this and what we intended to do.

 Hello.

-Hello, Russ.
+Hello, Rush.

 Great honor to speak with you.

-Thanks for taking it.
+Thanks for taking a look at it.

 Thank you, sir.